 Are curved monitors better?

-No, they’re just different.
-We’ve mentioned their advantage for viewing angles in bigger screens, which can be a boon for seeing colour accuracy across a large display – you’re on-axis for every pixel you look at, so you should be getting great uniform colours.
-And for long sessions of creative work, many people swear by them as being better for eye strain.
+Curved is not necessarily better, but it offers advantages for viewing angles on bigger screens, which can be a boon for colour accuracy across a large display.
+You’re on-axis for every pixel you look at, so you should be getting great uniform colours, and for long sessions of creative work, many people swear that curved screens reduce eye strain.

-However, they’re harder to produce than flat screens, which means you’ll often pay more – you’ll notice this most obviously with resolution.
-Broadly speaking, high-end curved monitors offer lower pixel density than a flat screen of equivalent diagonal size and price.
+However, curved screens are harder to produce than flat screens, so they often cost more, and, broadly speaking, high-end curved monitors offer lower pixel density than a flat-screen equivalent for the same price.

-There is also the fact that, while being curved helps to reduce some kinds of distortion, if you’re working on designs where seeing straight lines as being definitively straight is important, a curved screen may be something of a hindrance…
+Another thing to consider is that while being curved helps to reduce some kinds of distortion, if you’re working on designs where seeing straight lines as straight is important, a curved screen may be something of a hindrance.